criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CatalogApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         CatalogApi apiInstance = new CatalogApi(defaultClient);
-        Integer retailerId = 56; // Integer | The retailer for which these buy box winners will be set ValueResourceInputSetSkuBuyBoxWinnersRequest valueResourceInputSetSkuBuyBoxWinnersRequest = new ValueResourceInputSetSkuBuyBoxWinnersRequest(); // ValueResourceInputSetSkuBuyBoxWinnersRequest | try {
+        String retailerId = "retailerId_example"; // String | The retailer for which these buy box winners will be set ValueResourceInputSetProductBuyBoxWinnersRequest valueResourceInputSetProductBuyBoxWinnersRequest = new ValueResourceInputSetProductBuyBoxWinnersRequest(); // ValueResourceInputSetProductBuyBoxWinnersRequest | Updated buy box winners for one or more products try {
-            ValueResourceOutcomeAsyncJobResponse result = apiInstance.offerSetBbwV1(retailerId, valueResourceInputSetSkuBuyBoxWinnersRequest);
+            Outcome result = apiInstance.offerSetBbwV1(retailerId, valueResourceInputSetProductBuyBoxWinnersRequest);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling CatalogApi#offerSetBbwV1");